Published with permission from the Federation Internationale de l' Automobile.

 23.11 Team personnel are only allowed in the pit lane immediately before they are required to work on a car and must withdraw as soon as the work is complete.

-23.12 It is the responsibility of the competitor to release his car after a pit stop only when it is safe to do so.
+23.12 a) It is the responsibility of the competitor to release his car from his garage or pit stop position only when it is safe to do so.
 The competitor must also provide a means of clearly establishing, when being viewed from the front of the car, when that car was released.

 23.13 Under exceptional circumstances the race director may ask for the pit entry to be closed during the race for safety reasons.
 At such times drivers may only enter the pit lane in order for essential and entirely evident repairs to be carried out to the car.

 29.1 a) Refuelling is only permitted in the team's designated garages.

 b) No car may be refuelled after it has left the pit lane to start the first reconnaissance lap permitted under Article 38.1.

 c) Fuel may not be added to nor removed from a car during a race.

 29.2 No car may be refuelled, nor may fuel be removed from a car, at a rate greater than 0.8 litres per second.

 29.3 The driver may remain in his car throughout refuelling but the engine must be stopped.